From January 11 to 14, the online chat is available from 9 a.m. - 3:30 p.m. The chat is available from 10 a.m. - 12 p.m. on January 15.

 The My Planner function in Mosaic is your opportunity to bookmark courses for future study.
-My Planner allows you to plot your classes for the duration of your academic career (from admission to graduation); it helps you organize your required and elective courses, to ensure they are completed for graduation.
+My Planner allows you to plot your classes for the duration of your academic career (from admission to graduation).
+It also helps you organize your required and elective courses to ensure they are completed for graduation.

 By adding courses to My Planner, you bookmark them for easy access to add to your shopping cart when the final class timetable is released.